Here’s what patients need to know about what to expect before undergoing a dental implant procedure.

 Ask about anesthetic and sedation

 The vast majority of dental implant procedures are carried out under local anesthetic, which numbs the area of the mouth being worked on but ensures that you are fully awake and coherent for the entire procedure.
 However, some patients find dental treatments difficult due to fear or anxiety, and for this reason, it may be possible for you to have sedation.
 Sedation involves the use of specific medications designed to make you feel relaxed and calm whilst you have your implants placed.
 There are different degrees of sedation available, and your implant provider will be able to advise you which could be suitable for you.
 Using a combination of anesthetic and sedation can make the experience much more tolerable for those patients who might otherwise be frightened to undergo dental treatment.

 Prepare for your recovery

 The recovery following dental implants can take some time, as you will need to allow for your gums to heal and the bone to regenerate around the implant posts.
 Some discomfort is to be expected, and patients will also need to make considerable adjustments to their diet during the initial stage of the healing process.
 Be sure to speak to your dental implant surgeon ahead of the procedure to ensure that you know what to expect from the recovery period, in order to allow you to take the appropriate preparatory steps.
 This will help to improve the outcome of your procedure.

-For more advice on what to expect from dental implants, please speak to our knowledgeable and reassuring dental team.
+For more advice on what to expect from dental implants, please speak to our knowledgeable and reassuring dental team in Houston Tx.